KurutoDenzeru/astro-portfolio/src/content/legal/terms.md

 date: "10/14/2024"
 ---

-Please read these Terms of Use ("Terms", "Terms of Use") carefully before using the [Your Website URL] website (the "Service") operated by [Your Company Name] ("us", "we", or "our").
+Please read these Terms of Use ("Terms", "Terms of Use") carefully before using the <https://kurtcalacday.vercel.app/> website (the "Service") operated by [Your Company Name] ("us", "we", or "our").

 #### Agreement to Terms